 The nymphs and adults of P. devastans feed on pods by inserting their stylets through the husk into the beans, resulting in extensive deformation of the pods and agglutination or clumping of beans inside pods, leading to massive reduction in yields (Figures 9.7.1-9.7.4) (Lodos 1965).
 The feeding lesions caused by P. devastans are similar to those of mirids but those of P. devastans are larger on the pods (Lodos, 1965).
 On young shoots, feeding may result in dieback.
 Similar to the Pentatomid species, the increased planting of hybrid cocoa has enhanced their survival and development (Awudzi et al. 2019).
 This is attributed to the availability of pods all year round on hybrid cocoa which provide unlimited feeding sites for the pest.
-Wounds created on fruits attacked by the bug are subsequently invaded by opportunistic fungi (e.g. Fusarium decemcellulare (anamorph of Calonectria rigidiuscula)) and other rot causing fungi (e.g. Phytophthora spp) to cause diebacks and fruit rots respectively (Akrofi et al. 2016).
+Populations reach their peak in March and April warranting pest control activities.
+Wounds created on fruits attacked by the bug are subsequently invaded by opportunistic fungi (e.g. Fusarium decencellulare (anamorph of Albonectria (Calonectria) rigidiuscula) and other rot causing fungi (e.g. Phytophthora spp) to cause diebacks and fruit rots respectively (Akrofi et al. 2016).